- Washington Woods Elementary

 - any combination of parts either designed or intended for use in converting any device into any destructive device described in the two immediately preceding examples, and from which a destructive device may be readily assembled;

 - a rifle or a shotgun which the owner intends to use solely for sporting, recreational, or cultural purposes.

 - The penalty for possession of a firearm: suspension up to 10 (ten) days and expulsion from school for at least one calendar year with the return of the student to be at the beginning of the first trimester after the one-year period.
-The length of the expulsion may be reduced by the superintendent if the circumstances warrant such reduction.
+The superintendent may reduce the length of the expulsion if the circumstances warrant such reduction.